Word@Work, Let God's Word energise your working day!

 Matthew 23:13-14

-The purpose of learning, understanding and teaching God's Word is that people may come to know Him and enter His eternal kingdom.
+The purpose of learning, understanding and teaching God's Word is that people may come to know Him, enter His eternal kingdom, treasure Him and love Him (Colossians 2:2-3).
 The Pharisees were expert theologians, or so they thought, and were confident that they knew the Old Testament.
-They certainly knew a lot, and also thought they had the right to invent more rules in addition to God's laws.
+However, they kept a tight grip on the people by controlling the details of their lives by inventing many more rules in addition to God's laws.

 Pages